-This modern skytrain is the best way to avoid Bangkok's traffic jams!!
-It connects many attractions, grand shopping malls, Chatuchak weekend market, and also night life areas on Sukumvit.
+This modern skytrain is the best way to avoid Bangkok's traffic jams!
+It connects many attractions, grand shopping malls, Chatuchak weekend market, and also night life areas on Sukhumvit.

-It is very convenient if you are staying with us at Plaza Athenee, A Royal Meridien Hotel, which is steps away from Phleon Chit Station.
+It is very convenient if you are staying with us at the Plaza Athénée Bangkok, A Royal Méridien Hotel, which is steps away from Phloen Chit Station.
 From there you can reach the river (Saphan Taksin Station) and take a boat directly to Bangkok's palace attractions.

 The Chao Phraya river makes the Boat Express Line a great way to get around, since many of the major tourist sites are easily accessible from the river.
 Chao Praya River Express operates a regular boat service up and down the river.
-Fares are reasonable - you can get just about anywhere for 15 Baht to 25 Baht (0.44 USD to 0.73 USD).
+Fares are reasonable - you can get just about anywhere for THB 15 to THB 25 (approximately USD 0.44 to 0.73).